rickstaa/stable-learning-control/docs/source/utils/loggers.rst

     Several RL algorithms are easily parallelized using MPI to average gradients and/or other key quantities.
-The SLC loggers are designed to be well-behaved when using MPI: things will only get written to stdout, file or Tensorboard from the process with rank
+The SLC loggers are designed to be well-behaved when using MPI: things will only get written to stdout, file or TensorBoard from the process with rank
     1. But information from other processes is preserved if you use the EpochLogger.
     2. Everything passed into EpochLogger via ``store``, regardless of which process
     3. it's stored in, gets used to compute average/std/min/max values for a diagnostic.